All Episodes

 You have to be able to roll with the flow.

-That's what Linsky said.
+That's what Olinski said.

-Alinsky said you have to be willing to give up everything and anything to accomplish your larger goals.
+Alinsky said, you have to be willing to give up everything and anything to accomplish your larger goals.

 And Obama's ticked off here.